Information Fragmentation, Encryption and Information Flow in Complex Biological Networks: Methods

-The Active Categorical Perception Task, has been used in the connection information theory \citep{marstaller2013evolution,kirkpatrick2020evolution}.
-In this paper we refer to the task by its more descriptive name, 'Block Catch'.
-In the Block Catch task an agent is positioned below a constantly descending object (a 'block').
-Blocks have a size and a left or right drift.
-Agents must either catch or avoid blocks based on the blocks size and drift direction.
-An agent catches a block if any part of the block intersects any part of the agent when the block has dropped to the same level of the agent.
-The agent is given a limited sensor scope with two sensors of width two separated by a central 'blind spot' of width 2.
-Agents can move left or right to identify and track the block as it descends.
-The environment is a 32 units high, 20 units wide cylinder space (i.e. the left and right sides are ``connected'').
-For each agent, each block type (i.e. size + direction) is dropped from each of the 20 possible starting positions and descends, moving constantly either to the left or to the right until it reaches the level of the agent and is either caught or missed.
-Each individual combination of size, direction, and position is referred to as a 'lifetime'.
-See \ref{fig:tasks}.b for a visualization of the Block Catch task.
+The Active Categorical Perception (ACP) task is a classic task of cognitive science~\cite{Beer1996,Beer2003,vandarteletal05,marstaller2013evolution,Albantakisetal2014,kirkpatrick2020evolution}.
+Here we refer to the task by its more colloquial name: 'Block Catch'.
+In the Block Catch task, an agent is a paddle that can move left and right along the bottom of a two-dimensional rectangular space.
+Periodically, objects (blocks) are introduced at the top of the space that fall downward at a constant rate.
+Each block has a size and a lateral movement (either left or right at a constant speed).
+Agents must either catch or avoid blocks based on the block's size and lateral motion direction.
+An agent catches a block if any part of the block intersects any part of the agent when the block has dropped to the same level as the agent.
+The agent is given a limited sensor scope with four upward facing sensors, separated by a central ``blind spot'' of width two between the second and third sensors.
+Agents can move left or right to find, identify, and track the block as it descends.
+The environment is a rectangular space 32 units high and 20 units wide with periodic boundary conditions in the lateral dimension (i.e., the left and right edges are identified).
+For each agent, each block type (sizes: 2, 3, and 4 and directions: left, and right) is dropped from each of the 20 possible starting positions.
+Each individual combination of size, direction, and position is referred to as a ``lifetime''.
+See Fig.~\ref{fig:tasks}b for a visualization of the Block Catch task.

-With the sensor configuration agents cannot identify all blocks size on a single update.
-Moreover, in order to infer the blocks drift direction, requires sensor readings over time.
-So, unlike the NBack Task that only requires memory use, Block Catch requires agents to integrate information over time and over sensor space in addition to memory use.
+Given the sensor configuration, agents cannot identify all block sizes or directions in a single update, giving rise to perceptual ambiguity~\cite{vandarteletal05} that requires integration of information over time and/or over various sensors.
+Because Block Catch requires both information integration and memory, it is significantly more challenging than {\it n}-Back, which only requires memory.